From the Conformal Anomaly to the Virasoro Algebra: Real determinant lines

 Let $A, B \in \cylinders$ be isomorphic cylinders.
 The pullback of metrics induces an isomorphism of determinant lines, denoted

 which is well-defined by the diffeomorphism invariance (item~\ref{item:diffeo_invariance} of Proposition~\ref{prop:liou_properties}).
 Consequently, we can represent elements of any determinant line $\Detrc(A)$ in $\Detrc(\cancyl{A})$, where $\cancyl{A}$ is the uniformized representative from Proposition~\ref{prop:neretin_form}.
 The cylinder $\cancyl{A}$ comes with a canonical flat metric $\dz$, which however it is not admissible.
-The following result leverages item~\ref{item:liou_cocycle} of Proposition~\ref{prop:liou_properties} to still obtain an element of $\Detrc(\cancyl{A})$ that only depends on $\dz$, see Equation~\eqref{eq:global_section}.
-One may think of the collection of these elements as a global section for the line bundle comprising real determinant lines over the moduli space $\moduli{0}{2}$.
+The following result leverages item~\ref{item:liou_cocycle} of Proposition~\ref{prop:liou_properties} to still obtain an element of $\Detrc(\cancyl{A})$ that only depends on $\dz$ (as shown in Equation~\eqref{eq:global_section} below).
+One may think of the collection of these elements as a global trivialization for the line bundle comprising real determinant lines over the moduli space $\moduli{0}{2}$.

 \begin{proposition} Let $A \in \cylinders$ and let $\cancyl{A} = \paramcyl{S^1 \times [0, \tau_A]}{\xi_1}{\xi_2}$ be its corresponding uniformized representative from Proposition~\ref{prop:neretin_form}.
 Let $\dz$ be the flat metric on $\cancyl{A}$.
 Then,